solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-03-FunctionApp-Python/README.md

 - For the name, type **ShowDatabasesFunction**, press **ENTER**
 - For the authorization level, select **FUNCTION**
 - Select **Open in current window**
+- If prompted, select **Trust the authors of all files...**, then select **Yes, I trust the authors**
-- Update the function code in `function_app.py` to the following, ensuring that the connection information is replaced.
+- Update the function code in `function_app.py` to the following, ensuring that the connection information `SUFFIX` is replaced.
 This Function completes the following tasks when its HTTP endpoint receives a request:
   - Connecting to the PostgreSQL Flexible Server instance provisioned in the ARM template
   - Generating a list of databases on the PostgreSQL instance
   - Building a formatted response